meghprkh/libgamepad/README.md

 Building
 ========
-This project is built using cmake (so make sure you have cmake installed).
-Its cmake configuration is built using the awesome [autovala](https://github.com/rastersoft/autovala) (required only for development).
+This project is built using [mesonbuild](http://mesonbuild.com/) (so make sure you have mesonbuild installed).

 ```
-mkdir install
+mkdir build
-cd install
+meson build
-cmake .. -DBUILD_VALADOC=ON
+cd build
-make
+ninja-build
-sudo make install
+sudo ninja-build install
 sudo ldconfig
 ```